Where did it all begin?

 - The official backing of Scotland on Sunday Newspaper

 - A commitment from the Scottish Labour Party, The SNP and the Scottish Green Party to field at least 50% women candidates in the 2016 Scottish Parliament election

 - Legislation for 50/50 gender balance membership on boards

 We have had many wins, but the campaign goes on until we have legislated candidate quotas ensuring fair representation for all women, particularly those who are furthest away from power; BAME women, working class women, disabled women, migrant women and carers – those who feel the pressures of policy making the most.

 We work as a team of volunteers and a network across women’s organisations in Scotland.
-All of our team generously give their time for free, and we are hugely grateful.
+All of us give our time for free.